sideprotocol/.github/profile/README.md

 ## Side Protocol

-Side Protocol is a settlement and value exchange layer for the Bitcoin modular blockchains.
+Side Protocol is the financial layer for Bitcion